southsidefreddy/Guitar_Project/README.md

 ### **Plotting the Data**

 -  Created a plot.ipynb file
--  Created a bar graph that tells us who has the most/least expensive guitar prices using Pandas ann Numpy.
+-  Created a bar graph that tells us who has the most/least expensive guitar prices using Pandas and Numpy.
 -  Another bar graph that shows the average price using Pandas and Numpy

-### ** Run the Program**
+### **Run the Program**

 1. Fork the repository from GitHub
 2. Clone the repository